DanHUMassMed/sumtube/README.md

 - **temperature**: Controls the amount of creativity or randomness in the model's responses.
 This is typically a real number between 0.0 (more deterministic) and 1.0 (more creative), though some models may allow temperature values above 1.

 - **num_cxt**: Establishes the size of the context window for the LLM, measured in tokens.
-This cannot exceed the model's predefined context limit, but making it smaller can save memory on systems that are constrained by available RAM.
+This cannot exceed the model's predefined context limit, but making it smaller can save memory on systems that are constrained by available RAM/VRAM.
 Adjusting this parameter allows for balancing between processing capacity and resource utilization.

 - **raw_text_chunk_size**: Measured in bytes (approximately four bytes per token), this determines the size of each transcript chunk processed independently.